sethfischer/sethfischer.github.io/content/devops/drupal-8-fabric-deploy.rst

 a ``.gitattributes`` file in the root of the repository and specifying the `export-ignore attribute`_ for files that should not be included in the release.
 Use this
-`.gitattributes export-ignore template for Druapl 8 projects`_.
+`.gitattributes export-ignore template for Drupal 8 projects`_.

 Target host configuration